alisalehzadeh-yazdi/observation-bias-ppi/README.md

 (including how HCE/LCE/RWE/CRWE weights are precomputed once per transition and reused across runs, while RNBE's node attribute is redrawn every run, per the manuscript's Simulation Procedure).

-## Correctness

-Every equation this code implements (Eq 1–11 of the Methods) is checked in `tests/test_models.py`: each model returns exactly the required number of valid new edges; RE is verified not to be secretly degree-biased; HCE is verified to systematically favor higher-degree endpoints than LCE; the large-graph sampling scheme is checked against a closed-form theoretical marginal (needed because the ~27,000-node BioGRID human network makes enumerating the full candidate edge set impractical); and a full synthetic Eq (1)–(3) pipeline is checked to recover a planted preferential-attachment bias.
-Run `python3 tests/test_models.py` yourself — it prints a PASS line for every check.

-## Citation

-See `CITATION.cff`.
-If you use this code, please cite the paper above.

-## License

-MIT — see `LICENSE`.